PietroPasotti/relation-wrapper/README.md

         super().__init__(*args)
         self.foo = Endpoint(
             self, 'foo',
-            template=template,
-            # we can omit `role` and it will be guessed from META, but if we do
-            # provide it, we get nice type hints below
-            role='requirer',
+            requirer_template=template,
             on_changed=self._on_foo_changed
         )

         # We are the requirer, and our template says that the local app data
         # model for the requirer is RequirerAppModel; so we expect
-        # local_app_data to be a DataWrapper[RequirerAppModel]
+        # local_app_data to have inferred type = RequirerAppModel
         local_app_data = self.foo.relations[0].local_app_data
+        # getitem notation will still work (for legacy compatibility),
-        # so this will work although you have to type it manually
+        # however you will have to type it manually (with more modern python
+        # versions you might be able to pass a TypedDict instance and get
+        # those type annotations too).
         foo_value: int = local_app_data['foo']

         # using dot notation:
         # the IDE will autocomplete `.foo` for you, and mypy will know that foo_value_dot: int
         foo_value_dot = local_app_data.foo
-        # mypy will bash you here, because `.foo` is typed as an int, and 2.3 is a float...
+        # mypy will smite you here, because `.foo` is typed as an int, and 2.3 is a float...
         local_app_data.foo = 2.3

         # equivalent to adding an on_joined kwarg to the Endpoint: